dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

   export default Callback;
 ```

-When a user authenticates at the Auth0 hosted login page, they are redirected to your application.
+When a user authenticates at the Auth0 hosted login page, they are redirected back to your application.
 Their URL contains a hash fragment with their authentication information.
 The handleAuthentication method in the Auth service processes the hash.

 Call the handleAuthentication method after you render the Callback route.
 The method processes the authentication hash fragment when the Callback component initializes.